As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 First, there’s the cool horseshoe road view but you can also see straight down the Columbia River Gorge which is a mighty beautiful site to see.

-Take a drive down the Columbia River Gorge, all the while enjoying the views just outside your window.
+You can simply drive down the Columbia River Gorge while enjoying the views outside your window but the must visit stop is…

 Make your way to the famous Multnomah Falls.